mabrains/IHP-Open-PDK/README.md

 successfully manufactured in significant quantities, the open source PDK is not intended to be used for production at this moment.

+# Documentation

+Comprehensive documentation for the IHP Open Source PDK is available on [ReadTheDocs](https://ihp-open-pdk.readthedocs.io/en/latest/).

+The documentation provides detailed information on PDK installation, setup for supported EDA tools, device libraries, layout rules, process specifications and design flow examples.
+It is the recommended starting point for users who want to explore the PDK structure, simulation models, layout design environments, etc.

 # SG13G2 Process Node

 SG13G2 is a high performance BiCMOS technology with a 0.13 μm CMOS process.
 It contains bipolar